dmbarbour/glas/docs/GlasApps.md

 Fork is abstractly a function of time, e.g. `Time -> Index -> Bool`, advancing index on each fork.
 Deep within a hierarchical transaction, because time is logically frozen, 'fork' should backtrack and re-read the same values like other effects.
 Between top-level transactions, including between steps in a procedural embedding, time advances and a fresh sequence of fork values will be read.

+### Distribution

+There is no generic API for location-specific effects.
+Those must be modeled as part of other effects APIs with attention to the system context.
+However, even without location-specific effects, it is feasible to distribute location-independent tasks for performance reasons.

+Glas does not use a separate effects API for channels.
+Instead, channels should be modeled as list values on the data stack.
+Between annotations and abstract interpretation, a compiler can recognize, analyze, and optimize use of channels.

 ### Time

 Transactions are logically instantaneous, so we cannot model explicit timeouts or sleeps.
 However, we can constrain a transaction to commit later instead of immediately.
 Proposed effects API: